 Cape Cod Wave is an online magazine about the character and culture of Cape Cod featuring long-form journalism, scenic slide shows, slices of Cape life, and music videos of local musicians playing original music.

 Our stories are about the essence of the best 70-mile stretch of land on Earth.
 Our goal is to be something like the New Yorker of Cape Cod.
 Audacious?
 Sure.
 That’s sort of the point.

-We have one simple mantra – we write about stuff we want to write about.
+We have one simple mantra – we write about stuff we find interesting and, often, important.
 This is not factory journalism.
 Please wander through our stories, categories, and topics.
 You will find that most of what we write is Evergreen, meaning it is timeless.
 We are a magazine, and occasionally we break news.

 We want to celebrate the people, places, products and ideas that make Cape Cod a special place.
 We want to examine the issues that matter to all of us.
 We want to entertain you.

 Since we are online, we hope to post new things here often.
 But we aim for quality, not quantity.
 We have a lofty goal – to be the New Yorker of Cape Cod.

 We hope to engage you, surprise you, maybe even enlighten you because we plan to talk to the smartest and most interesting people we can find on Cape Cod.
 And we think anyone on Cape Cod is smart and interesting.
 Otherwise, why would you be here?